-The United States may have one of the largest army on earth, but even the Pentagon is taking no chances at being caught off-guard by an unusual foe.
+The United States may have one of the largest armies on earth, but even the Pentagon has taken no chances at being caught off-guard by an unusual foe.
 In fact, in 2011, the U.S. Department of Defense released a strategy to combat a potential zombie apocalypse.
 While the potential opponents might be fictional, the military took it seriously.
 In fact, the first line of the Counter-Zombie Dominance Plan, or “CONPLAN 8888-11,” states, “This plan was not actually designed as a joke.”

 The origins of the plan can be traced to training exercises held in 2009 and 2010, during which young officers participating in the Joint Operational Planning and Execution System realized the potential upsides to planning for a hypothetical zombie attack.
 With roving zombies as the target in these fake scenarios, rather than enemies in real-life potential hotspots like Tunisia or Nigeria, there was a much smaller risk of the plan being taken seriously—or ruffling diplomatic feathers.